ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

-To maintain consistency and usability, RLlib offers a standardized approach for constructing :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` instances for both single-module use cases, for example for single-agent, and multi-module use cases, for example for multi-agent learning or other multi-NN setups.
+To maintain consistency and usability, RLlib offers a standardized approach for constructing :py:class:`~ray.rllib.core.rl_module.rl_module.RLModule` instances for both single-module use cases, for example for single-agent, multi-agent learning or other multi-NN setups.

 .. _rllib-constructing-rlmodule-w-class-constructor: